Salem numbers and commensurability classes of arithmetic hyperbolic manifolds

 A \emph{lattice} is a discrete subgroup $\Gamma<\Isom(\H^n)$ such that the quotient $\H^n/\Gamma$ has finite volume.
 Whenever $\Gamma$ is a lattice, the quotient $\H^n/\Gamma$ is a complete finite-volume hyperbolic orbifold.
-In this case, most elements of $\Gamma$ are hyperbolic and the axes of hyperbolic elements map to closed geodesics in the quotient.
+In this case, most elements of $\Gamma$ are loxodromic and the axes of loxodromic elements map to closed geodesics in the quotient.
 Also, $\H^n/\Gamma$ will be a manifold whenever $\Gamma$ is torsion free.

-Two lattices $\Gamma_1$ and $\Gamma_2$ in $\Isom(\H^n)$ are \emph{commensurable} if there exists $g\in\Isom(\H^n)$ such that $\Gamma_1\cap g\Gamma_2g^{-2}$ has finite index in both $\Gamma_1$ and $g\Gamma_2g^{-2}$.
+Two lattices $\Gamma_1$ and $\Gamma_2$ in $\Isom(\H^n)$ are \emph{commensurable} if there exists $g\in\Isom(\H^n)$ such that $\Gamma_1\cap g\Gamma_2g^{-1}$ has finite index in both $\Gamma_1$ and $g\Gamma_2g^{-1}$.